actions/setup-java/docs/advanced-usage.md

 Not all minor LTS versions are guarenteed to be available, since JetBrains considers what to ship IntelliJ IDEA with, most commonly on JDK 11.
 For example, `11.0.24` is not available but `11.0.16` is.

-Versions are based on the GitHub tag on the [JetBrains Runtime releases page](https://github.com/JetBrains/JetBrainsRuntime/releases).
-As such, some tags may be formatted with underscores (`11_0_13`) and others with dots (`11.0.13`).
-Conversion is automatically applied to the dot version format, so `11.0.13` is equivalent to `11_0_13`.
-Dot format is more encouraged for consistency, but both are supported.

 ```yaml
 steps:
 - uses: actions/checkout@v4